If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Keep your brushes clean and your skin clear.

-If you can’t remember the last time you cleaned your makeup brushes, then it’s been too long.
+If you can’t remember the last time you washed your makeup brushes, it has been too long.

 Key Takeaways